octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 ```
 This expression verifies that all keys of the old storage is defined in the new storage.

-The rule "For Bob, number of votes is incremented" can be formulated as: "For each elements of the mapping where key is equal to given parameter, the new value must be equal to the old value  plus one".
+The rule "For Bob, number of votes is incremented" can be formulated as: "For each element of the mapping whose key is equal to the given parameter, the new value must be equal to the old value plus one".
 It can be written in Coq (Gallina - Terms) with the following:

 ```
 match (get _ _ _ (Get_variant_map _ int) param storage) with